Remote Work and Daily Travel

 - What can we learn from the history of telecommuting advocacy about solving environmental problems?

-Stiles, J., & Smart, M. J. (2020).
+1 Stiles, J., & Smart, M. J. (2020).
 Working at Home and Elsewhere: Daily Work Location, Telework, and Travel Among United States Knowledge Workers.
-Transportation
+Transportation, 1-31.

 Data: American Time Use Survey 2003 to 2017

-: The mediation of work practices by information and communication technologies enables knowledge workers to telework from remote non-office locations such as their homes, or to work nomadically from multiple locations in a day.
+Summary: This paper uses data from the American Time Use Survey to explore the relationship between daily work locations and travel in the United States from 2003 to 2017.
+Outcome variables include travel duration and travel during peak periods.
 Home was by far the most common non-office work location, but working from other people’s homes, cafés/libraries, vehicles, and combinations of multiple locations were also observed.
 Working from home only on a day (full-day telework) decreased daily travel duration and increased the likelihood of avoiding peak hour travel for both work and non-work related travel.
 However, for homeworkers who also conduct work from their workplace on the same day (part-day telework), there was no reduction in daily travel time, and avoiding peak hour travel was limited to work-related travel.
 Working from other locations such as cafés/libraries or vehicles increased the likelihood of not traveling at peak hours.
 Morning peak periods were more affected by work location decisions than evening peaks.
 A survival analysis of daily departure times for both full-day and part-day homeworkers provides insight into this mechanism.
 [SEE FULL ARTICLE]